PrismLauncher/prismlauncher.org/src/download/steam-deck.md

 Additionally you can change the **cover-art** (also called "grid" on SteamGridDB).
 There are two types of cover-art, one is the normal vertical one, and the other is the wider one.

-To change these, you should first start PolyMC through Steam, and close it again.
+To change these, you should first start PrismLauncher through Steam, and close it again.
-This way, you can now head over to your library, and right click PolyMC in the `RECENT GAMES` shelf.
+This way, you can now head over to your library, and right click PrismLauncher in the `RECENT GAMES` shelf.
 It should be using a **wide cover** as it's the last-played game.
 Now, right-click the cover, and select `Set custom artwork` under `Manage`.